 (c) Has an adverse verification statement; or

-(d) Ecology determines the absolute value of any discrepancy, omission, or misreporting, or aggregation of the three, is at least five percent of total reported covered emissions (metric tons of CO2e).
-This standard also separately applies to any covered product data in the annual GHG report.
+(d) Ecology determines a discrepancy, omission, or misreporting, as described in WAC 173-441-085(3)(b)(i) through (iv), results in a substantive error as defined in WAC 173-441-050 (7)(c).
+This standard also separately applies to any product data in the annual GHG report.

-(i) "Discrepancies" means any differences between the reported covered emissions or covered product data and ecology's review of covered emissions or covered product data for a data source or product data.

-(ii) "Omissions" means any covered emissions or covered product data ecology concludes must be part of the annual GHG report, but were not included by the reporting entity in the annual GHG report.

-(iii) "Misreporting" means duplicate, incomplete or other covered emissions ecology concludes should, or should not, be part of the annual GHG report or duplicate or other product data ecology concludes should not be part of the annual GHG report.

-(iv) "Total reported covered emissions or covered product data" means the total annual reporting entity covered emissions or total reported covered product data for which ecology is conducting an assessment.

-(2) The assigned emissions level must be used when determining compliance with chapter 173-442 WAC.
+(2) The assigned emissions level must be used when determining compliance with chapter 173-446 WAC.

 (3) Ecology must use conservative assumptions when setting the assigned emissions level to avoid underestimating emissions in a compliance year or overestimating emissions in a baseline year.